Er4ikk/serverMobile/README.md

 Run Configuration>Maven>New Configuration
 Goals: tomcat7:run

+Using XAMPP/LAMPP

+in com.unimol.databaseConfig>DataBaseConfiguration.java
+the mysql port is 3308!!!!!

+if you have mysql running on a different port please change the "port" attribute

 WHEN IMPORTING DATABASE BE SURE TO SELECT coding to utf8mb4_general_ci

 to check if everything works: